North Hollywood shootout: Weapons and armor

-It was speculated during news reports that Phillips had legally purchased two of the Norinco Type 56s and then illegally converted them to full automatic.
-However, as Phillips was a convicted felon it was not possible for him to legally purchase firearms.
+It was speculated during news reports that Phillips had legally purchased two of the Norinco Type 56S rifles and then illegally converted them to be fully automatic.
+However, as Phillips was a convicted felon, it was not legal under 18 U.S.C. § 922(g)(1) for him to possess, let alone purchase, a firearm.

 The two well-armored men had fired approximately 1,100 rounds, while approximately 650 rounds were fired by police.
 Following their training, the responding patrol officers directed their fire at the "center of mass", or torsos, of Mătăsăreanu and Phillips.
 However, aramid body armor worn by Phillips and Mătăsăreanu covered all of their vitals (except their heads), enabling them to absorb pistol bullets and shotgun pellets, while Mătăsăreanu's chest armor, thanks to a steel armor plate, successfully withstood a hit from a SWAT officer's AR-15.
-The service pistols carried by the first responding officers were of insufficient power and used the wrong type of ammunition for penetrating even pistol rated soft body armor.
+The service pistols carried by the first responding officers were of insufficient power and used the wrong type of ammunition for penetrating even pistol-rated soft body armor.
 Furthermore, the police were pinned down by fully automatic suppressive fire, making it difficult for them to execute the type of well-aimed return fire that would be required to attempt head shots.
-Phillips was shot 11 times, including his self-inflicted gunshot wound to the chin while Mătăsăreanu was shot 29 times.
+Phillips was shot 11 times, including his self-inflicted gunshot wound to the chin, while Mătăsăreanu was shot 29 times.